Tutorials¶

 Below are examples of making these choices in various contexts,

-using both CLI and python interfaces.
+using both CLI and Python interfaces.

-with the command-line interface (CLI)¶
+Running stdpopsim with the command-line interface (CLI)

 In order to use the stdpopsim